Here are six of the Pacific Crest Trail's high points, beginning in Southern Oregon and moving northward. Please e-mail me if you know of more!

 THE TRIPLE CROWN: those few hikers who have completed all three major U.S. distance trails have hiked 7,925 miles.
 A 13 year old girl is the youngest known Person to complete all three trails, an incredible feat of strength, endurance and psychological fitness for anyone of any age, but especially for someone just barely a teenager!
 She began with completing the PCT in 2011, doing the Continental Divide Trail (CDT) in 2102, and then the Appalachian Trail in 2013.
 Her trail name is SUNSHINE.
 Her street name is Reed Gjonnes of Salem, Oregon.

 Mt.
 Rainier, 14,410 ft.
 It's the most heavily-glaciated mountain outside of Alaska.
-AWESOME SPEED RECORD SET BY A SENIOR, WHO IS ALSO A WOMAN.
+HERE IS AN AWESOME SPEED RECORD SET BY A SENIOR, WHO IS ALSO A WOMAN.
 Bronka Sundstrom, age 77, climbed Rainier by the normal route, but did not climb it the usual way wherein climbers start from 10,100 ft.
 Camp Muir. ..
-Incredibly, this tiny woman climbed it up and back in one 18 hr. long day from Paradise Inn, "the parking lot," at 5400 ft.
-She has plans to try it again soon, at age 90, and if that succeeds, I will post the result.
+Incredibly, this very tiny survivor of WW II Death Camps climbed it up and back in one 18 hr. day from Paradise Inn, "the parking lot," at 5400 ft.
+And in 2016, at age 91, she was back again, succeeding in climbing up to Camp Muir! (see pictures below)

 Finally, here is a new speed record in the realm of mountaineering; Mt.
 Rainier at 14,410 ft. is the Northwest's highest peak, and nurses the largest glacier system in the Lower 48 States.
 The Dorais brothers' climb began at just 5,400 feet near Paradise Lodge (do the math, that is 9,000 feet of vertical) :